aeshthetic/mali/README.md

 ## Contributing

-Thank you so much for contributing to Dixie!
-While pull requests are welcome and encouraged, there are several other ways in which you can contribute to Dixie's development, namely by opening or commenting on issues in order to:
+Thank you so much for contributing to Mali!
+While pull requests are welcome and encouraged, there are several other ways in which you can contribute to Mali's development, namely by opening or commenting on issues in order to:

 * Request features
 * Report bugs